-How to Cut Through Stucco: A Comprehensive Tool Guide
+How to Cut Through Stucco: Tools, Dust Control, and Lath

-1. The Powerhouse: Angle Grinder + Diamond Blade
+1. The Primary Tool: Angle Grinder & Diamond Blade

-For 90% of cuts, the 4.5" Angle Grinder is the tool of choice.
+For most straight cuts, the 4.5" Angle Grinder is the standard tool.

-The Blade: You must use a Segmented Diamond Blade.
+- The Blade: You should use a Segmented Diamond Blade designed for masonry.
 The segments allow for cooling and dust ejection.
-A continuous rim blade (for tile) will overheat and warp.
+A continuous rim blade (often used for tile) may overheat quickly.

-Best For: Long straight lines, square cutouts for electrical boxes, and heavy demolition.
+- Best For: Long straight lines, square cutouts for electrical boxes, and heavier demolition.

 Free Assessment